Piperolactam A: History

 Piperolactam A was first reported in 1988 after isolation from an extract of Piper longum.
 Many closely related natural product alkaloids are known including aristolochic acid and its lactam derivatives.
 In some reports, piperolactam A is called aristolactam FI.

 Synthesis

 Biosynthesis

-It has been suggested that piperolactam A and related compounds are biosynthesised from aporphine precursors.
+It has been suggested that piperolactam A and related compounds are biosynthesised from aporphine class precursors.

 Chemical synthesis

-Aristolactams including piperolactam A have been the subject of chemical synthesis studies, which have been reviewed.
+Aristolactams including piperolactam A have been the subject of total synthesis studies, which have been reviewed.

 Natural occurrence

 Piperolactam A and related compounds are found in Aristolochiaceae (birthwort), Annonaceae (custard apple), Piperaceae (pepper), and Saururaceae plant families.